-Technical Committee (TC) CYBER (cybersecurity) Activity Report 2019
+Technical Committee (TC) CYBER (cybersecurity) Activity Report 2022

 Chair: Alex Leadbeater, BT

-Responsible for the standardization of cybersecurity and for providing a centre of relevant security expertise.
+Responsible for the standardization of cybersecurity, and for providing a centre of relevant security expertise.

-Cybersecurity permeates every aspect of our digital lives.
+The needs for security and privacy are inescapable aspects of our digital lives.
 Rapid growth in the complexity of new systems and networks, plus the sophistication of changing threats, present demanding challenges to maintain the security of Information and Communications Technologies (ICT) infrastructures.

 Quantum Safe Cryptography